-- (a) they elected to be taxed as an S Corporation within seventy-five (75) days of incorporation or doing business in Arkansas. - (b) they are considered to be a Subchapter S corporation with the IRS, the State of Arkansas accepted the election and the election remains in effect. - (c) Life insurance companies who pay a premium tax as provided by law are exempt from filing.
+- (a) they elected to be taxed as an S Corporation within seventy-five(75) days of incorporation or doing business in Arkansas. - (b) they are considered to be a Subchapter S corporation with the IRS, the State of Arkansas accepted the election and the election remains in effect.

-Corporations filing an S Composite Return must file on an AR1000CR and file it with the Individual Income Tax Section.
-If you have questions regarding Composite returns, you can reach the Individual Tax Section at (501) 682-1100 or www.arkansas.gov/dfa/.
+Corporations filing a Composite Return must file on an AR1000CR and file it with the Individual Income Tax Section.
+If you have questions regarding Composite returns, you can reach the Individual Tax Section at (501) 682-1100 or www.dfa.arkansas.gov/.